-DNL201, one of the most advanced LRRK2 product candidates in our portfolio, recently completed a Phase 1b clinical trial in Parkinson's disease patients with and without the genetic LRRK2 mutation.
+DNL201, a former LRRK2 inhibitor product candidate, recently completed a Phase 1b clinical trial in Parkinson's disease patients with and without the genetic LRRK2 mutation.
 This program was previously subject to a partial clinical hold due to preclinical toxicity data.
 The partial clinical hold was removed in December 2017 based on additional clinical and preclinical data provided to the FDA.
 In our recently completed Phase 1b clinical trial of DNL201 in patients with Parkinson's disease, there was one SAE considered unrelated to drug, and at the high dose, there was one severe AE (headache) leading to dose reduction and one study withdrawal (headache and nausea).
-Our other clinical stage product candidates are DNL747, for ALS and Alzheimer's disease patients, DNL151 for Parkinson's disease patients, DNL343 for ALS and FTD, and DNL310 for Hunter syndrome.
+Our clinical-stage product candidates are DNL151 for Parkinson's disease, DNL343 for ALS and FTD, and DNL310 for Hunter syndrome.
 In the nonclinical safety studies for these product candidates, toxicities were observed at high doses in rat and/or cynomolgus monkey above doses and exposures that will be tested in the clinic.
-We cannot assure you that DNL201, DNL747, DNL151, DNL343 and DNL310, or our other product candidates will not be subject to new, partial or full clinical holds in the future.
+We cannot assure you that DNL151, DNL343 and DNL310, or our other product candidates will not be subject to new, partial or full clinical holds in the future.

 We may in the future advance product candidates into clinical trials and terminate such trials prior to their completion, such as we did for DNL104, which could adversely affect our business.
+Further, after the commencement of clinical trials, we may pause the advancement of lead molecules in favor of a backup molecule with a superior safety or efficacy profile, such as we recently did in our RIPK1 program, switching our focus from DNL747 to DNL788.